 What can't you do with Play-Doh?
 It's easy enough to find individual miniature tubs of the moldable material, whether you want to save a few bucks with a generic version or splurge for the name brand.
 To further dress up the tubs for the occasion, use a permanent marker to draw a scary face on the logo or apply a Halloween sticker to the colorful lid.

 It's probably not economically realistic for you to give away a big, fancy LEGO set to each and every child who knocks on your door and utters those three magical words "trick or treat."
 It is perfectly within reason, though, for you to consider giving them a cute and unique LEGO minifigure.
 The sheer variety of the tiny characters is astounding.
 You might even be able to match the minifig to the child's Halloween costume!

 Far more fun (and substantial) than stickers and infinitely more reusable, mini stampers let kids put their own "stamp" on just about everything from greeting cards to scrapbooks to homework... unless, of course, Mrs. Turner doesn't like it when her students turn in their math assignment with stamps of adorable sea turtles all over them.
 Halloween mini stampers are especially appropriate.

 Trick Them With Your Treat

-Most trick-or-treaters expect to come home with a bag full of candy and after spending the night roaming around from house to house, they will surely achieve that goal.
+Most trick-or-treaters expect to come home with a bag full of Halloween candy and after spending the night roaming around from house to house, they will surely achieve that goal.
 But when they get home and dump out the contents of the bag onto the living room floor, they'll be delightfully reminded of the unique non-candy treat that stands out from the rest of the pile.
 Dare to be different.
 It's not that spooky!